mbta/realtime_signs/README.md

 We build the application via Elixir-native `mix release`, setting the `PATH` to include the aforementioned versions of Elixir and Erlang.
 The release gets built into `_build/prod/rel/`.

 To manage the Windows service we use [`WinSW 2.9`](https://github.com/winsw/winsw/releases/tag/v2.9.0).
 The service is configured via an XML file in `/c/Users/RTRUser/apps/`.
 In particular, environment variables are updated by editing the XML file.
 Updates should also be made to the copy of the XML file in 1Password.

-To deploy a new version of the code:

-1. In Git Bash, navigate to `/c/Users/RTRUser/GitHub/realtime_signs_release_[dev|prod]`
-1. `git pull` the latest version
-1. Run `./build_release.sh realtime_signs_[dev|prod]` to compile a new release.
-The second argument gives the name of the Erlang node to run the relase under and isn't terribly important as long as it's distinct for dev versus prod.
-1. Open the Windows `Services` application and restart `realtime-signs-[staging/prod]`
-1. Tag the release in git: `git tag -a yyyy-mm-dd -m "Deployed on [date] at [time]"`
-1. Push the tag to GitHub: `git push origin yyyy-mm-dd`

-## Rolling back

-To quickly roll back to a previous version:

-* Move the broken release: `mv _build _build-broken`
-* Restore the previous release: `mv _build-prev _build`
-* Restart the service